 About Shari Botwin, LCSW

 Shari Botwin, LCSW opened her Cherry Hill private practice in 1996.
 Prior to starting her own practice Shari worked at the Renfrew Center in Philadelphia.
 She provides individual, group and family therapy with a specialization in treating trauma, abuse, eating disorders, anxiety and depression.
+Shari also provides virtual individual and family teletherapy using a HIPPA approved telemedicine platform.
 Shari holds a Masters Degree in Social Work from Rutgers University.
-Her second book, Full Lives: Thriving After Trauma is under contract (Release Date TBD).
-In July 2018 Shari was featured on the nationally known podcast, One Tough Muther with Gloria Allred.
-She is writing feature op eds for Medium Authority on breaking stories related to trauma, abuse and PTSD.
+Her second book, Thriving After Trauma: Stories of Living and Healing, released worldwide November 4, 2019.
+(Rowman and Littlefield and Tantor Media) rowman.com/ISBN/9781538125601/Thriving-After-Trauma-Stories-of-Living-and-Healing

+In October of 2018 Shari was featured on the nationally known podcast, One Tough Muther with Gloria Allred.
+She is a freelance writer for Medium and The Authority Magazine.
 Moments after the Cosby Retrial verdict came in Shari gave commentary on NBC, ABC, CBS, CTV Canada, MSNBC and CP24 Canada.
-She also published a feature op-ed the day before the Cosby verdict was reached on Medium and Thrive Global.
 On March 9, 2018 Shari presented a Keynote Presentation to a sold out house for Monte Nido on the connection between eating disorders and abuse.
-On November 2, 2017 Shari conducted a Keynote workshop for The International Association of Eating Disorder Professionals on the role of an eating disorder in staying stuck in trauma.
+In 2017 Shari conducted a Keynote workshop for The International Association of Eating Disorder Professionals on the role of an eating disorder in staying stuck in trauma.

 Shari's first book, "Free At Last!
 The Power of Relationships in Overcoming Trauma, Abuse and Eating Disorders (Daybreak Publishing, January 2004) focused on the power of healing and supportive relationships in the recovery process.
 The book is comprised of patient stories who overcame significant obstacles to recover from their trauma, move beyond using self-destructive coping mechanisms to living a full life.